Yelp/threat_intel/README.md

 TBD

 ### Testing
-To test, ensure basic dependencies are ready and then go to town with `make`
+To test, ensure that basic dependencies are ready and then go to town with `make`:
 ```shell
 $ sudo pip install tox
 $ make test